informalsystems/hermes/README.md

     The `--reset` flag only needs to be passed once, for initializing the trusted headers based on the hash & height stored from steps 1-3 above.

-Beside the basic relayer `start` command, other subcommands are also supported at the moment:
+Beside the basic relayer `start` command, the following are also available:

 - `listen` will start only the monitor part of the relayer, without the light client functionality;
-- `query`can be used to initiate various queries against one of the chains, for example: `cargo run --bin relayer -- -v -c ./relayer/relay/tests/config/fixtures/relayer_conf_example.toml query connection end A Z` will look up the connection with identifier `Z` on chain `A`.
+- `query`can be used to initiate various queries against one of the chains, for example: `cargo run --bin relayer -- -v -c ./relayer/relay/tests/config/fixtures/relayer_conf_example.toml query connection end chain_A testconnection` will look up the connection with identifier `testconnection` on chain `chain_A`.
+Note: Currently these commands fail in the response deserialization code and will be fixed as soon as  the protobuf encoding is available for tendermint and cosmos-sdk implementations.

 The `relayer/cli/src/commands.rs` file contains further description of the CLI subcommands.